-For more than 65 years, ADP has served as a trusted human resources, payroll and benefits partner to employers around the world.
+For almost 70 years, ADP has served as a trusted human resources, payroll and benefits partner to employers around the world.
 Our mission is to provide insightful solutions that drive value and success for our clients by allowing them to focus on their business.

 As a global corporate citizen, ADP recognizes its responsibility to give back to and generate a lasting, positive impact on the communities in which we operate.
 This commitment to corporate social responsibility (CSR) is a core pillar of ADP's Mission, Vision and Values, and encompasses everything from philanthropy, volunteerism and environmental stewardship to diversity, corporate governance, ethics, data privacy and data security.